hangbogu/S_PROJECT/README.md

 #### Pytorch-Kaldi
 The following will be done in the AWS Instance.

-First, install Kaldi with the directions found here. (https://github.com/kaldi-asr/kaldi) Next, install PyTorch with the directions found here. (https://pytorch.org) Then, install PyTorch-Kaldi with the directions found here. (https://github.com/mravanelli/pytorch-kaldi)
+First, install Kaldi with the directions found here.
+[Kaldi](https://github.com/kaldi-asr/kaldi) Next, install PyTorch with the directions found here.
+[PyTorch](https://pytorch.org) Then, install PyTorch-Kaldi with the directions found here.
+[PyTorch-Kaldi](https://github.com/mravanelli/pytorch-kaldi)

+After this, the instance should be set with the default training model.

+Last, we will need training data.
+Any data set with around 1000 hours of English data is sufficient.
+The one used for this project can be found here.
+[LibriSpeech](www.openslr.org/12)

 ### Installing
 To run the project, navigate to the directory the project folder is in.